Whooping Cough in Babies

 Whooping cough isn't something to take lightly, but it can be prevented if both you and your child are vaccinated according to your healthcare provider's recommendations.
 Simply following your provider's immunization schedule will give you lots of peace of mind and help ensure your baby's happy and healthy development.

-To collect points for all your diaper purchases, be sure to download the Pampers Rewards app today.
+To collect rewards for all your diaper purchases, be sure to download the Pampers Club app today.

 Join Pampers Club and get: